ESIPFed/data-help-desk/docs/for_organizers/what_you_will_need.md

 ---
 layout: page
-title: What you'll need
+title: What You'll Need
-parent: For organizers
+parent: For Organizers
 nav_order: 2
 has_toc: true
 ---